 At times we may collect information from the devices and networks that you use to access Outfield.
 This information helps us improve and secure our Services.

 When you visit or leave Outfield sites or apps (whether as a Member or Visitor) by clicking a hyperlink or when you view a plugin on a third-party site, we automatically receive the URL of the site from which you came or the one to which you are directed.
-Also, advertisers receive the URL of the page that you are on when you click an ad on Outfield.
 We also receive the internet protocol (“IP”) address of your computer or the proxy server that you use to access the web, your computer operating system details, your type of web browser, your mobile device (including your mobile device identifier provided by your mobile device operating system), your mobile operating system (if you are accessing Outfield using a mobile device), and the name of your ISP or your mobile carrier.
 We may also receive location data passed to us from third-party services or GPS-enabled devices that you have set up, which we use to show you local information on our mobile or web applications.
 Most mobile devices allow you to prevent real time location data being sent to Outfield, and of course Outfield will honor your settings.